A Word about Gratitude

 Often, as I am counseling someone struggling with depression, I will assign homework to be done away from the office.
 I want that person, every day, to write down five things or people for which they are truly, deeply thankful.

-Done consistently, this assignment will help shift their attention away from what they do not have to what they do have.
+Done consistently, this assignment will help shift their attention (and their neural pathways) away from what they do not have to what they do have.

 Try it.
 It will not be difficult, and I think this simple exercise can have a dramatic impact upon the way you look at your life and what you allow yourself to dwell on.